mikromajor/mikromajor/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 Now I’m working on my full-stack project: [useful_calc](https://github.com/mikromajor/useful_calculators)
+- 👯 I’m interested in fronted developing on ReactJS
-- 🌱 I am currently in the process of learning and practicing: React, Redux, TS...
+- 🌱 I’m currently learning more about: React, Next, Node.
+- 👀 I’m looking for a full-time position.
-- 📫 How to reach me: alex.solianyk.ua@gmail.com
+- 📫 You can reach me on LinkedIn or Gmail

 <p align="center">My Skills</p>
   <p align="center">